BrianHepler/MMM-WeasleyClock/MosquittoSetup.md

 Once the DNS entry is pointed at your house, you will need to log in to your router and forward one of the ports to the Pi.
 There are several articles on how to do this, but I would head over to [PortForward.com](https://portforward.com) first.
 You need to **forward port 8883 to your Pi's IP address*** on your home network.

 At this point, you can start to install OwnTracks on your phone(s) and point them at your Mosquitto installation's web address.
-It's not a bad idea to stop right here and configure the phone(s) and Magic Mirror.
+It's not a bad idea to stop right here and configure the phone(s) and Magic Mirror to use port 8883.
 This way you can test the rest of the system.

 ### Optional: Use enhanced security